While attending an event at the Waco Convention Center, you will have many opportunities for sightseeing in the immediate vicinity.

 At the corner of Third St. and Austin is a historic marker commemorating the Waco Tornado.

-For more information on area attractions, please visit Waco & the Heart of Texas.
+For more information on area attractions, entertainment, events, lodging, nightlife, and dining options please visit Waco & the Heart of Texas.